-There’s really never a bad time to have a interior 3D render drawn up.
+There’s really never a bad time to have an interior 3D render drawn up.
 Anytime that you have the opportunity to see your design in 3D, you will likely find it to be a very helpful process that lets you see things you may not have thought of before.
-Most importantly, having a to scale, physical illustration that you can “turn around” in and “walk” through lets you truly put everything in to perspective so that you can understand how the 2D designs will go together.
+Most importantly, having a to scale, the physical illustration that you can “turn around” in and “walk” through lets you truly put everything into perspective so that you can understand how the 2D designs will go together.

 3D renderings can be especially helpful when you are designing or re-designing multiple rooms.
 A 3D rendering will put it all together, letting you see how they connect and flow with each other, unlike 2D floor plans which really only allow you to think of them separately and without detail.

 The question really boils down to: why wouldn’t you want to use one?
 There are absolutely no disadvantages to getting a 3D rendering made and certainly no time when you’d be better off turning one down if it’s offered.
 They truly will help you see your design and see its potential flaws before moving further with putting it into place.